ckeditor/ckeditor5/docs/builds/guides/development/custom-builds.md

 </info-box>

 <info-box warning>
 	It is important that you use the `stable` branch of a build, not the `master` branch.
-The `master` branch might contain changes which are not yet compatible with the versions of CKEditor 5 source packages which were published on npm.
+The `master` branch might contain changes which are not yet compatible with the versions of CKEditor 5 source packages that were published on npm.
 </info-box>

 ## Build anatomy